safetyscore/safetyscore/docs/whitepaper/whitepaper.md

   succession.

-* They can check that the given `SignedSafetyScore` is for the given `ActivityKey`, matches the Geo-Region of the Verifier, that it was certified by the Distributed Notaries, and meets the necessary `SafetyLevel`.
+* They can check that the given `SignedSafetyScore` is for the given `ActivityKey`, matches the Geo-Region of the Verifier, is for an `Authority` that is trusted by the Verifier's trusted `Authority`, that it was certified by the Distributed Notaries, and meets the necessary `SafetyLevel`.

 Once verified, the individual can be granted access.
 We may modify this sequence